rosdvp/BlahFramework/README.md

 The one walkaround might be sending Signals for next Run.

 > [!IMPORTANT]
-> NF Signals are created during Run but become consumable only at the beginning of the next Run and are destroyed on the next Run end.
+> NF Signals become consumable only at the beginning of the next Run and are destroyed once all Systems completed the Run.

 > [!WARNING]
 > NF Signals do **NOT** define [Systems Execution Order](#systems-execution-order).